 Grants and Prizes Officer: Elli Michaela Young

 Dr Elli Michaela Young is an independent curator, cultural programmer, researcher, and teacher.
-She is currently working on her PhD thesis which investigates how fashion and textiles were used in the construction of Jamaican identities during a period of transition from colony to independence (1950-1970).
+Her PhD thesis which investigated how fashion and textiles were used in the construction of Jamaican identities during a period of transition from colony to independence (1950-1970).
 She has a BA in Design from London Metropolitan University and an MA in Postcolonial Cultures and Global Policy from Goldsmiths College.
 She has lectured at a number of UK universities and designed the University of Brighton’s first African Diaspora Fashion Module.
-She is currently a visiting lecturer at London Metropolitan University, Central St Martins, London College of Fashion, and Middlesex University and is one of the Teaching and Learning and Continuing Professional Development Officer for the Design History Society and a member of The National Archives User Advisory Group (UAG).
+She is currently a lecturer in Fashion and Visual Cultures at Middlesex University and the Grants and Awards Officer for the Design History Society and co-founder of the Caribbean Fashion and Design Research Network (CFDRN).

 Teaching and Learning Officer: Deepika Srivastava